papontem/52_Public_Capstone/documents/part3_DATA.md

             - ⭐ pages.content_urls: URLs for accessing the related Wikipedia pages on both desktop and mobile.
     - ⭐ year: The year in which the event occurred.
-    - Wikibase_item: identifier string starting with "Q" for an item in Wikibase This info may be useful for when we develop theball and whistles, and preetiffy the app.
+    - Wikibase_item: identifier string starting with "Q" for an item in Wikibase

+This info may be useful for when we develop the bell and whistles, and preetiffy the app.
 - Image Information (for events, births, deaths, holidays):
     thumbnail: URL and dimensions of a thumbnail image related to the event, person, or holiday.
     originalimage: URL and dimensions of the original image.